jedcn/learning-elisp/README.md

 deeper than was immediately necessary.
 After all, there was a lot going on and so many other things were interesting as well.

-I also never met anyone that really used emacs, so there wasn't anyone to really talk to about this stuff.
-One day, while on vacation in the summer of 2012, I saw a [video][emacs-in-a-bar] made by Magnar Sveen and it was so cool.
+Additionally, I never met anyone that really used emacs, so there wasn't anyone to really talk to about this stuff.
+One day, while on vacation in the summer of 2012, I saw a [video][emacs-in-a-bar] made by Magnar Sveen and it was *so* cool.

-Yet, other things were going on, I was learning about Cucumber and RSpec and Ruby and there still wasn't time.
-Until now-- about 6 months after I saw that first video, in March of 2013.
+Yet, other things were going on, I was 6 months into a new job, I was learning about Cucumber and RSpec and testing and Ruby and there still wasn't time.

+Until now-- about 6 months after I first saw that video-- in March of 2013.

 ## The Beginning